Lofa County

 Lofa is a county in the northernmost portion of Liberia.
 One of 15 counties that constitute the first-level of administrative division in the nation, it has nine districts.
 Voinjama serves as the capital with the area of the county measuring 3854 mi2.
-As of the 2008 Census, it had a population of 276,863, making it the third most populous county in Liberia.
+As of the 2022 Census, it had a population of 367,376, making it Liberia's fourth most populous county.

 Lofa's County Superintendent is William Tamba Kamba.
 The county is bordered by Bong County to the south and Gbarpolu County to the west.
-The northwestern parts of Lofa border the nation of Sierra Leone and the northeastern parts border Guinea.
+The northwestern parts of Lofa border the nation of Sierra Leone, and the northeastern parts border Guinea.
 Mount Wuteve, the highest mountain in Liberia, lies in the north-central part of the county.

 History

 Lofa County was established from the former Western Province in 1964.
-The civil war which began in 1989 adversely affected the county.
+The civil war, which began in 1989, adversely affected the county.
 Many people left the area as refugees in 1999 and the early 2000s as it became a main focus of fighting during the Liberian civil war.
-The Red Cross said that in January 2004 many people had begun to return from refugee camps in neighbouring Guinea and Sierra Leone.
-At that time the county's population was estimated to be 34,310.
+The Red Cross said that in January 2004, many people had begun to return from refugee camps in neighboring Guinea and Sierra Leone.
+At that time, the county's population was estimated to be 34,310.
 Pakistan Army UNMIL peacekeepers were in place by 2005.

-The largest city and county capital is Voinjama with a population of 4,945.
+The largest city and county capital is Voinjama, with a population of 4,945.
 Foya is the second largest city (population 1,760).
-Lofa produced one of the nations most respected leaders in the late vice president Dr. Harry F. Moniba who served from 1984 to 1990.
+Lofa produced one of the nation's most respected leaders in the late vice president Dr. Harry F. Moniba who served from 1984 to 1990.

+Another notable son of Lofa is President Joseph Nyumah Boakai, who previously served as Liberia's Vice President during the Ellen Sirleaf Administration for 12 years from 2006 to 2018, and is currently the President of Liberia as of 2024.

 Geography

-The Western part of the county has coastal plains that raises to a height of 30 m above the sea-level inward to a distance of 25 km.
-These plains receive a very high rainfall ranging from 4450 mm to 4500 mm per year and receive longer sunshine with a humidity of 85 to 95 per cent.
+The Western part of the county has coastal plains that rise to a height of 30 m above the sea-level inward to a distance of 25 km.
+These plains receive a very high rainfall ranging from 4450 mm to 4500 mm per year and receive longer sunshine with a humidity of 85 to 95 percent.
 It is swampy along rivers and creeks, while there are patches of Savannah woodland.
 Rice and cassava interplanted with Sugarcane are the major crops grown in the region.
 Lofa County has a community forest, the Bluyeama, occupying an area of 44444 ha.
 It has three National proposed reserves, namely the Wologizi Mountain (99538 ha), Wonegizi Range (37979 ha) and Foya Forest (164628 ha).
 It has the Foya Afforestation Project with an area of 9062.4 ha, which is designated as a National Plantation area.